katmore/webhook/docs/phpdoc.md

-    $timestamp : string
+    $timestamp :

 __

 #### Type

-string -- The time of the commit expressed as a ISO 8601 Timestamp.
+-- The time of the commit expressed as a ISO 8601 Timestamp.

 # __